greg-raven/Department-21/_posts/2022-10-01-leo-personality-characteristics.md

 **Administrative units**

-- Three-hour lunches everyday, tell everybody it’s a “meeting.”
+- Three-hour lunches everyday, tell everybody it's a "meeting."
 - Upgrade department cell phone every month.
 - Tell everybody you are published in a national law enforcement magazine.
 - Update your revenge list on a weekly basis.